Positive Scripting for Customer Service

 We have written a full guide to The Top 25 Positive Words and Phrases that you can use in your scripts.

 How to DESIGN a Positive Scripting Experience

-Once you have done so, it is time to fiddle with the script lay-out, in order to ensure that advisors are comfortable using them.
+Once you have done so, it is time to fiddle with the script layout, in order to ensure that advisors are comfortable using it.
 This means considering navigation, flow and usability.

 Here are three tips to help you on your way.

 1. Don’t Cram too Much Information on One Page